 Comfort food that’s actually healthy might be the best thing for mind, body, and heart right now.
-And this Thyme Chicken Soup ticks both boxes – it’s loaded with electrolytes, minerals, and one special ingredient that supports respiratory health.
+And this Thyme Chicken Soup ticks both boxes – it’s loaded with electrolytes, minerals, bone broth to nourish and heal the gut, and one special ingredient that supports respiratory health.

 Plus you get to make use of one of the last veggies left in the produce section – the celery 🙂